cmpi-standard/headers/updates.md

 * Fixed mispelled "convience-" tags to "convenience-" tags.
 * Improved the headings and descriptions for the various types of convenience functions, and reordered them.
 Consider this a proposal.
+* Renamed first argument of each macro in cmpimacs.h to match inline function.
+* Reordered functions in cmpimacs.h to fit into their respective groups.

 13 July - Karl (by Andy)
 ------------------------